North Bedfordshire (constituency)

 North Bedfordshire is a county constituency in Bedfordshire.
-It returned one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first-past-the-post voting system, from the 1983 general election until it was abolished for the 1997 general election.
+It returns one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, elected by the first-past-the-post voting system.
+It has been represented by Richard Fuller of the Conservative Party since the constituency was re-established under the 2023 review of Westminster constituencies for the 2024 general election.
+Fuller was MP for the predecessor constituency of North East Bedfordshire from 2019 to 2024 and represented Bedford from 2010 to 2017.
+The seat had originally been created for the 1983 general election and abolished for the 1997 general election.